Product Photography for Toys and Games: Engaging Images That Sell

 Clean Product Shot

 White background, well-lit, showing the complete toy.
 This is your main marketplace image.
-Use Pic1.ai for perfect white backgrounds.
+Use Pic1.ai's AI Photo Editor for perfect white backgrounds that meet Amazon and eBay requirements without the hassle of physical backdrops.

 Scale Reference

-Show the toy next to a common object or in a child hands (with permission).
+Show the toy next to a common object or in a child's hands (with permission).
 Parents need to understand the actual size before purchasing.

 Play-in-Action